 What are the Backbone.js use cases?

-Get your hands on Backbone.js if: 1) you’re an experienced developer and 2) you’re building Single-Page Applications and widgets.
+Get your hands on Backbone.js if: 1) you’re an experienced developer, 2) you’re working on Single-Page Applications and widgets, 3) You project uses Backbone.js and you don’t plan on transitioning soon.
 If you’re interested in using it beyond that scope, be sure to investigate options for server-side rendering and do research on additional libraries and plugins you may need to build your application.

 Choosing the Best Framework for the Job